th3cavalry/zimaboard-2-home-lab/README.md

 **🔧 eMMC-Specific BIOS Notes:**
 - Some ZimaBoard units may show eMMC as "MMC Device" or "Internal Storage"
 - Verify eMMC appears in storage devices list
-- eMMC typically shows as 32GB or 64GB depending on model
+- eMMC shows as 64GB on ZimaBoard 2 (standard configuration)
 - **No virtualization features needed** for this simple setup

 #### 4️⃣ Install Ubuntu Server 24.04 LTS